tarpaha/covid-19/README.md

 # covid-19

 ## Description
-Draws graph of infection cases with logistical curve approximation and inflection point on latest infection data from Johns Hopkins
+Draws graph of infection cases with logistical curve approximation and inflection point on latest infection data from Johns Hopkins.
+Latest image for Russia can be found at https://tarpaha.ru/covid-19/
 ## How to run
 ### Windows
 Requirements: